 The route from Cali to Villavicencio goes through the distance of 342 mi (551 km) which take about 11 hours of travel.
 The terrestrial transportation company xxxxxxxxxxxxxx covers this route providing bus tickets in diverse schedules and with differente rates so that the traveller can make his choice.
 Villavicencio is called the capital of the Llanos Orientales and there you can learn about the quick and fun dance of "joropo", the plain dance and the challenging sport of "coleo" (activity with horses).
 Villavicencio has an equatorial climate with an average temperature of 78.8 °F (26 °C) and abundant rains from April to November.
 It's recommended to bring light cotton clothes and an umbrella to take pleasure of your stay.

-Why book Cali to Villavicencio bus with redBus?
+Why book a Cali a Villavicencio bus with redBus?

-You can also avail time-to-time redBus offers while booking online bus tickets from Cali to Villavicencio.
-Follow simple, fast and secure bus booking procedure.
-This helps to create a joyful road travel experience!
+You can also time-to-time redBus offers while booking your bus tickets online from Cali to Villavicencio.
+Follow a simple, fast and secure bus booking procedure.
+This helps save time and also helps to create a joyful travel experience!

 Santiago de Cali is one of the oldest cities in Colombia.
 It was founded in 1536 by the conquistador Sebastián de Belalcázar.
 Before the conquest, Cali was inhabited by indean tribes such as the gorrones, timbas and morrones.
 During the firest days of the XIX century, cali will join the efforts to achieve independency from spain, and rised on July 3rd of 1810, making an alliance with neighbouring cities as was done by the natives in the Cauva Valley to oppose the spaniards decades earlier.Due to its location, which is ideal for the development of commerce, Cali began to transform into one of the biggest cities of the country at the beginning of the XXth century, in part due to the construction of new means of transportation - such as trainways and highways- which connect the city with the Buenaventura port, favoring the exportation industry.
 Present day Cali is a prosperous city, which is known as the colombian capital of the rumba and salsa due to the great number renowned schools that teach these dances.